Code Kit v5.0 released for CC's new Agent Teams feature.

 Next Actions

 Start with the 7-agent feature pattern on your next complex implementation.
-Add the CLAUDE.md configuration, then request a feature - you should see multiple Task tool invocations in Claude's response.
+Add the CLAUDE.md configuration, then request a feature.
+You should see multiple Task tool invocations in Claude's response.

 Master parallel task distribution by practicing with our Sub-Agent Design guide, then scale to advanced coordination with Agent Fundamentals.